 Using these technologies, builders can make full-scale showcasing models, though they require substantial investment, they help to understand the actual value of the project.
 The use of 3D virtual reality in real estate can tackle multiple challenges and enable interested homebuyers to see the inner as well as outer sides of the property that is not even constructed yet.

 Virtual property tours offer additional options that are beneficial for both the brokers and the homeowners.
-Apart from improving the customers’ experience of property tours, virtual tours can be integrated with v-commerce.
+Apart from improving the customers’ experience of property tours, you can integrate virtual tours with v-commerce.
 Real estate companies and agents can collaborate with the sellers of home decor objects.
-Any decorative object that viewers will see during 3D tours can be set for sale.
+You can set any decorative object that viewers will see during 3D tours for sale.

 The Concept of Virtuality

 The virtuality concept is not new and limited to virtual reality experience in the real estate industry.
 Before VR devices became common, realtors used video calling applications to help property seekers see the location and property without traveling miles to see the place.
 This is also a virtual experience, though not as engaging and impressive as the 3D virtual reality.

 Similarly, there are other areas in real estate where many successful solo realtors and real estate companies adopted the concept of virtuality; for example, virtual accounting – a simplified method to manage finance and accounting for real estate businesses.
 Under this concept, an outside accountant or an accounting outsourcing firm manages your accounting operations virtually, eliminating your need for hiring in-house accountants, saving your money.

 As the world is changing and everyone is shifting to digital technologies, why realtors should lag behind.
 It’s time to adopt VR for your real estate business to see a rise in sales.
 VR devices make property seekers experience how it feels to be on a particular property or inside a well-built, well-furnished home; as a result, they are more likely to make a purchase.